OmShirodkar/Customer-Churn-Prediction/README.md

 Loyalty Programs: Implement loyalty programs for customers with high monthly charges.

 7. Conclusion
-This project demonstrates how predictive analytics can be used to reduce customer churn in a subscription-based business.
+This project demonstrates how predictive analytics can be used to reduce customer churn
-Future Work:
-Explore additional algorithms like deep learning.
-Implement real-time churn prediction.
-Deploy the model in a production environment.

 8. Real-Time Examples of Subscription-based Businesses Streaming Services: Netflix, Spotify.
 SaaS Platforms: Microsoft Office 365, Salesforce.
-Subscription Boxes: Birchbox, Blue Apron.

 9. Other Possible Analytics
 Customer Segmentation: Using clustering techniques to identify customer groups.